TheRicePot/MonkeCheatManager/README.md

 ### Ensure that
 * your mod is built in the monke mod manager compatible format through `MakeRelease.ps1` (replace `netstandard2.0` with `netstandard2.1.0` in the code) or you use a DLL in your release
 * you list the correct dependencies
-* your mod menu isnt skidded as S H I T.
+* your mod menu isnt skidded as S H I T. ( just a lil is fine but the whole menu no.)
+* your mod menu gotta be free to avoid cracking paid stuff :)